nfredrik/mickarucken/README.md

 When connecting the Pico the first time it shows up as a USB device if the push-button (BOOTSEL) is actived during boot.
 To be able to load an application code the Pico W needs firmware.
-This is easily achived by downloading firmware from this site [micropython pico w](https://micropython.org/download/RPI_PICO_W/ ) and that drag and drop to dowloaded file to the  RP2 device.
+This is easily achived by downloading firmware from this site [micropython pico w](https://micropython.org/download/RPI_PICO_W/ ) and than drag and drop to dowloaded file to the  RP2 device.
 The firmware will be loaded  and when finished, rebooted by itself.

 #### Overview, Thonny